WASdev/sample.async.jaxrs/docs/Using-WDT.md

 4. In the *Project root directory* folder textbox, Paste in the repository directory.
 5. Click *Next* twice
 6. Three projects should be listed in the *Gradle project structure* click *Finish*
-7. This will create 3 projects in Eclipse: sample.async.jaxrs, async-jaxrs-application, and async-jaxrs-wlpcfg
+7. This will create 3 projects in Eclipse: async.jaxrs, async-jaxrs-application, and async-jaxrs-wlpcfg
 8. Go to the *Gradle Tasks* view in Eclipse and navigate to the *sample.async.jaxrs* project
 9. Double click on the *eclipse* task to generate all the Eclipse files
 10. In the *Enterprise Explorer* view in Eclipse right click on the three projects mentioned in step 7 and click refresh